 Today, we’d like to help you out with a bit of exploration into the world of toilets, their history, the types of toilets you may consider installing, and how to save space in tight bathrooms.
-We’re also going to take a specific look at the best corner toilet options.
+We’re also going to take a specific look at the best corner toilet options for 2019.

 A Brief History of Toilets

 It’s commonly believed that Sir Thomas Crapper invented the toilet.
 In reality, the first flushing toilet dates back nearly 3,000 years ago, to the Minoan civilization, or possibly earlier.

 Some interesting points in the history of toilets include these fascinating, and sometimes humorous, facts:

 - Various manifestations of the toilet were initially invented for royalty throughout the ages.

 - It’s believed that the first flushing water closet dates back to the usage of King Minos of Crete.